 Droughts can have an impact on the various human and environmental demands for freshwater.
 You can see current maps about the Drought Impact on Surface Waters in Texas, Texas Vegetation Conditions, and Drought Conditions along with learning more about drought in Texas here.
 One way you can help is to do your part by being mindful of how often you water your traditional lawn.
 Implementing water conservation practices throughout the year, particularly in Bexar County, can help maintain enough water in the Edwards Aquifer to keep spring flow entering the San Antonio River.
 Doing away with a traditional lawn that uses non-native, and often, water-intensive vegetation is even better.
 You can do this by implementing xeriscape landscaping using native vegetation which is designed specifically to reduce or eliminate the need for supplemental water from irrigation.

-You could even go one step further and use native vegetation at your home or business while implementing green infrastructure, which is recommended for helping not only to limit the need for supplemental water irrigation, but can also improve stormwater runoff, particularly in urban areas.
-Homeowners can harvest rainwater in a rain barrel and use that water to irrigate your yard or build a rain garden to help capture and filter stormwater on your property.
+You could even go one step further and use native vegetation at your home or business while implementing green infrastructure, which are types of multi-benefit best management practices recommended for helping not only to limit the need for supplemental water irrigation, but can also improve water quality and help reduce flooding, particularly in urban areas.
+Homeowners can harvest rainwater in a rain barrel and use that water to irrigate your yard or build a rain garden to help capture and filter rain water runoff on your property.
 Business owners and developers may also want to seek a Watershed Wise Rebate from the River Authority to help offset the cost of implementing green infrastructure on a larger scale.
 Utilizing green infrastructure practices to improve water quality is not only for urban areas.
 Owners of farms and ranchland can develop a water quality management plan for their property with assistance from their local soil and water conservation district to help mitigate runoff pollution from rural areas.
-Helping to clean stormwater runoff and better managing water quantity concerns are some of the multitude of reasons the River Authority is encouraging individuals, businesses, and governmental collaborators to implement green infrastructure throughout the San Antonio River Basin.
+Helping to clean rain water runoff and better managing water quantity concerns are some of the myriad reasons the River Authority is encouraging individuals, businesses, and governmental collaborators to implement green infrastructure throughout the San Antonio River Basin.

 Climate change also has the potential to impact instream flows (and freshwater inflows).
 A 2016 summary produced by the Environmental Protection Agency about what climate change means for Texas shows that despite the likely increase in heavy storms, the changing climate is expected to make water less available overall, and “Increased evaporation and decreased rainfall are both likely to reduce the average flow of rivers and streams.”
 Further evidence of the threat of climate change is identified in the City of San Antonio’s SA Climate Ready Report which states that climate projections for the city’s future will likely be even hotter and drier, and that “By 2040, we will likely experience summer maximum temperatures 4°F higher on average, 24 additional days over 100°F each year, and 3” less rain each year.”
-Finally, from the “Noteworthy” section of this basin report card, further evidence of the potential dangers of climate change came this year from John Nielsen-Gammon, the State Climatologist.
-He issued a new report indicating “that climate models are robust in projecting drying of summer‐season soil moisture and decreasing reservoir supplies for both the eastern and western portions of Texas during the 21st century.”
+This evidence coupled with the recent (2021) Intergovernmental Panel on Climate Change report noting that the Central North America region, including the San Antonio River Basin region, is projected to see increases in drought, extreme precipitation, and river flooding provides a clear picture of changes that the San Antonio River may soon face.

 You can learn more about climate change and steps you can take to help from the U.S. Fish & Wildlife Service, Environmental Protection Agency, United States Geographic Survey, and The Nature Conservancy.